Vyxal/Vyxal/README.md

 This is the official version 3 branch.

 The readme will be updated when it's time to write a proper readme.
-See the [documentation](./documentation/README.md) folder for info on how the interpreter works, Vyxal elements, and other stuff.
+See the [documentation](/documentation/README.md) folder for info on how to use Vyxal.

 If you want to contribute, check out [`CONTRIBUTING.md`](./CONTRIBUTING.md).
 Any contribution, no matter how small, is welcome.